-Heidi is obsessed with all things medical and while I thought that it might be a bit scary to see all the medical instruments, balancing it up with some child specific fun would be ideal.
-She already knows that she wants to be either a doctor and a radiographer so if anyone has a spare x-ray machine laying around, it would make a perfect Christmas present!
+Heidi is obsessed with all things medical.
+While I thought that it might be a bit scary to see all the medical instruments, balancing it up with some child specific fun would be ideal.
+She already knows that she wants to be either a doctor and a radiographer.
+If anyone has a spare x-ray machine laying around, it would make a perfect Christmas present!

-Thinking that the one-off events would be popular we headed off upstairs to put our name down for the hospital, and this was a wise move!
-While the allocated time is 30 minutes for each session, we were one of the last ones to leave, after 20 minutes.
-Here, you can get your little one dressed up and perform all sorts of medical tests and procedures on your teddy bear (don’t forget to bring one!)
+Thinking that the one-off events would be popular we headed off upstairs to put our name down for the hospital.
+This this was a wise move!
+While the allocated time is 30 minutes for each session, we were one of the last ones to leave.
+Here, you can get your little one dressed up and perform all sorts of medical tests and procedures on your teddy bear.
+Just don’t forget to bring one!

-As you can see, Elmo was in his bed and had a blood transfusion, x-ray (absolutely brilliant!) as well as medicine, injection and a bandage.
-While there are helpers, it is a parent led session so you do have to roll up your sleeves and help with the diagnosis and treatment!
+As you can see, Elmo was in his bed and had a blood transfusion.
+He also had an x-ray (absolutely brilliant!) as well as medicine, injection and a bandage.
+Whilst there are helpers, it is a parent led session.
+As a result, you do have to roll up your sleeves and help with the diagnosis and treatment!
 We play doctors all the time, and it was good to get a few different ideas, as well as play dress-up!
 This was only £2 and was well worth the money!

-We then ventured to the meet and greet with Peso which was a bit of a fleeting visit for us as while there was a craft activity to try, neither of us are particularly skilled in it, and there was a projector showing a loop of Octonauts which was of much greater interest!
+We then ventured to the meet and greet with Peso.
+This was a bit of a fleeting visit for us as while there was a craft activity to try, neither of us are particularly skilled in it.
+There was a projector showing a loop of Octonauts which was of much greater interest!
 Meet and Greet is at certain times, so it might be an idea to ask at reception so you can plan your time.

-So onto the museum itself… The first thing to actually say is that it isn’t a child specific museum and so some bit might be a bit scary or not overly appropriate for toddlers.
+So onto the Thackray Medical Museum itself.
+The first thing to actually say is that it isn’t a child specific museum.
+Some bit might be a bit scary or not overly appropriate for toddlers.
 However, you can quickly bypass those areas without problem.

-However, downstairs is much more child friendly, where there are lots of little games/puzzles, hands on exhibits as well as the story of food going through the body.
+However, downstairs is much more child friendly.
+There are lots of little games/puzzles, hands on exhibits as well as the story of food going through the body.
 I mention this because there was a piece of rope the length of the intestine and it was somewhat difficult to explain the concept to a toddler!!!

 Also downstairs is some more dress-up clothes as well as a lovely little exhibit showing what happens to the spine when you move while sat down.
-If we did this again, we would do downstairs first before a bit of tiredness set it (we were there for almost 2 hours)
+If we did this again, we would do downstairs first before a bit of tiredness set it.
+This is understandable as we were there for almost 2 hours.

-In terms of facilities, while the museum is on a couple of floors, there are lifts so it is pushchair friendly.
+In terms of facilities, whilst Thackray Medical Museum is on a couple of floors, there are lifts so it is pushchair friendly.
 There is also a cafe, although we didn’t visit the toilets so can’t comment.
 The entry fee covers entry for the entire year so you don’t feel as though you have to cram everything in.
 As car parking is only £2, it makes for every cheap return visits!

-The next Teddy Bear Hospital/Octonauts is on Thursday 25th August so try and make your way down there!!
+The next Teddy Bear Hospital/Octonauts at Thackray Medical Museum is on Thursday 25th August 2016 so try and make your way down there!!

 To read more of my blog, please feel free to: